Pratiksha8799/video_transcripter/README.md

 - Developers: Developers looking to integrate transcript retrieval into their own applications or tools.
 ## Future scope

-* Language Support: Add the ability to retrieve transcripts in different languages if available.

 * User Interface: Develop a simple GUI to allow non-technical users to input search queries and view transcripts easily.

 * Data Storage: Implement a feature to save transcripts to any other file (e.g. JSON) for future reference.